Last Updated on December 6, 2022 by Ryleigh Stangness

 Helcim is another option for businesses looking for reliable POS solutions.
 Helcim offers many of the same features that Clover does, at a lower cost and with much more flexibility in terms of free and built-in software options.
 This article takes an in-depth look at how Clover and Helcim compare when it comes to POS equipment, rates, and software options.

-Imagine being the biggest payment processor in the world, but having one of the worst reputations.
-Kind of a double-edged sword right?
+Imagine being the largest payment processor in the world but having one of the worst reputations.
+A double-edged sword, no?
 That was First Data before Clover.

-Since 2012, Clover has been marketed as a separate company, but in reality is an arm of First Data merchant services and a way for this old school payment processor to hide behind a new name and slick looking brand.
+Since 2012, Clover has been marketed as a separate company, but in reality, it is an arm of Fiserv.
+This was a great exposure opportunity for this old-school payment processor to re-access the market with a new name and slick-looking brand.